 Unfortunately, in 1961, portions of the old road between Spencer and Paris Springs were realigned in anticipation of the new Interstate-44 planned.
 At this time, the other towns along the road between Springfield and Carthage fought to keep the designation of US 66 and threatened to sue.
 However, their fight was in vain, and highway officials responded by building the new four-lane farther south.
 By 1965, all of these towns were bypassed entirely.

-Though large farms and ranches, the old towns along this slice of the highway have long passed their prime when I-44 barreled through.
-Though some of the settlements along this section still have a few people living in them, almost every one of the dozen or so towns that once thrived here, have long since become ghost towns or don’t exist at any more.
+Though large farms and ranches still populate this old road, this slice of the highway has long passed its prime.
+Some of the settlements along this section still have a few people living in them, but almost every one of the dozen or so towns that once thrived here have become ghost towns or don’t exist at all anymore.